U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 • Employers must give workers detailed prior notice of any data they intend to collect about them (particularly if data will be used to make an employment-related decision).

-• Employers can only collect worker data for a limited set of purposes (such as enabling workers to do their jobs, protecting workers’ health, or for the administration of wages and benefits).
+• Employers can only collect worker data for a limited set of purposes (such as enabling workers to do their jobs, protecting workers’ health, or administering wages and benefits).

 • Workers have the right to access and correct their data.

-• Employers cannot sell or license worker data (including biometric data) to third parties, and can only disclose biometric data in limited circumstances.
+• Employers cannot sell or license worker data (including biometric data) to third parties, and can only disclose biometric data to third parties in limited circumstances.

 • Workers have the right to limit employers’ use of their sensitive data (such as health-related data, data related to protected characteristics such as race and ethnicity, and genetic data).

-• Employers must obtain workers’ consent to collect and process workers’ biometric data.
+• Employers must obtain workers’ consent to collect and process their biometric data.

-• Employers must not make the collection and processing of biometric data a condition of employment unless strictly necessary, for a specified and limited set of goals.
+• Employers must not make the collection and processing of biometric data a condition of employment, unless strictly necessary, and for a specified and limited set of goals.

 • Workers must have a private right of action and be protected from retaliation for exercising their rights.